 16 July 2014 at 10.36am | Comment on this article

-Cabaret's parade of basement burlesque, satire and circus acts has long roots.
-This art form: alternative, diverse, and – above all – independent, has often intertwined with opera; H.K.
-Gruber's cabaret opera Gloria – A Pigtale is just the latest in a long line of cabaret-inspired works.
+Cabaret’s parade of basement burlesque, satire and circus acts has long roots.
+This art form – alternative, diverse and, above all independent – has often intertwined with opera; H.K.
+Gruber’s cabaret opera Gloria – A Pigtale is just the latest in a long line of cabaret-inspired works.

 German cabaret began as an imitator, but with the spur of a 1902 tour by the great diseuse Yvette Guilbert it fast coalesced into a distinct form.
 German poets and musicians were captivated by the potential of using popular songs to serious ends, far removed from the pomp of state-sanctioned works.
 Berlin became the cabaret centre, with Ernst von Wolzogen’s cabaret Überbrettl leading the way.
-Arnold Schoenberg – whose early exposure to music had been mostly through eavesdropping on cafe performers – had his first music job conducting at Überbrettl 1901–3 and composed a collection of Brettl-Lieder for the in-house performers.
-The sense of irony of the diseuse and the intimate, ad-hoc music setting of cabaret was an unmistakable influence on his 1912 masterpiece Pierrot lunaire.
+Arnold Schoenberg – whose early exposure to music had been mostly through eavesdropping on cafe performers – had his first music job conducting at Überbrettl 1901–03 and composed a collection of Brettl-Lieder for the in-house performers.
+The sense of irony of the diseuse and the intimate, ad-hoc music setting of cabaret were unmistakable influences on his 1912 masterpiece Pierrot lunaire.

 German cabaret came into its own in the interwar Weimar Republic, blossoming under the Republic’s increased liberality and bolstered by an influx of American jazz musicians.
 It was in this period that Marlene Dietrich shot to international fame with her portrayal of the cabaret singer Lola-Lola in Josef von Sternberg’s 1930 film Der blaue Engel (The Blue Angel).
 Her subtle, ironical-tragic delivery of Friedrich Hollaender’s songs was genre-defining.